David Gammon |

 Design Concept |

 David’s design concept was inspired by old clocks and watches from the 17th and 18th century.
 David had often asked this question many times over, why put something of engineering elegance into a black case or even worst, into a wooden case, that looked as if it had been made down in somebody’s garden shed.
 In fact Transcriptors started the trend to expose all the components so that they could be viewed from all angles.
 Manufactured from aluminium and acrylic to very high tolerances, tested, the end result always being a highly polished, highly accurate turntable.
-Designed and built with the skill of an 18th century clock maker, the turntables made for a very satisfying sight indeed.
+Designed and built with the skill of an 18th century clock maker.

 Sounding Off |

 Many famous people have had or still have a turntable.
-These celebrities have included the band members of super group Pink Floyd, Peter Noon of Herman’s Hermit’s, Royalty and also the late legendary record producer Mickie Most.
+These celebrities have included the band members of super group Pink Floyd, Paul Raymond, Elton John, Peter Noon of Herman’s Hermit’s, Royalty and also the late legendary record producer Mickey Most.
 The turntables have also been given as gifts to numerous museums such as the American Museum Of Modern Art New York, The Design Museum London, Pinakother Der Modern Munchen, Germany and even Japanese Museums, to name a few.